Spontaneous Lorentz symmetry violation and topological defects for the Chern-Simons matter vector field: Vortex lines

-We can observe that vortex lines structures can be derived from the non-trivial topology of the vacuum of the matter vector field.
-From the anisotropic vacuum in $(1+2)D$, the time-component ($\mu=0$) and the space-component ($\mu=i$) are written as,
+As we have already mentioned previously, the vortex lines structures can be derived from the non-trivial topology of the vacuum of the space-like vector field, when it has topology $S^{1}\times \mathbb{R}$ in $(1+2)D$.
+The spontaneous LV gives rise to vortex lines topological defect, very similar to the Nielsen-Olesen vortex lines \cite{Nielsen}.
+The potential of the space-like vector field in equation (\ref{potential}) must be

+where $B_{\mu}^*B^{\mu} = -b^{2}$, when spontaneous LV happens.
+In the same way of the Nielsen-Olesen approach, let us first look at the issue of the energy under static conditions.
+From the non-trivial topology of the vacuum in $(1+2)D$ and in the same format as the abelian-Higgs model \cite{ryder,Vilenkin}, we consider the time-component and the space-component of the matter vector written as,